jaimemartinagui/gvit/README.md

 Contributions are welcome!
 Areas we'd love help with:

-- Additional backends (pyenv, poetry)
+- Additional backends (pyenv, poetry).
-- `checkout` and other commands
+- `checkout` and other commands.
-- Cross-platform testing
+- Cross-platform testing.
-- Documentation improvements
+- Documentation improvements.

 Open an issue or submit a pull request on [GitHub](https://github.com/jaimemartinagui/gvit).